sshiva-sri/Distracted-Drivers/README.md

 64 * 3 * 3 * 128 + 128=73856
 ____________________

-max_pooling2d_3 (MaxPooling2 (None, 30, 30, 128)
+For Flatten layer the Parameter calculation is as follows: max_pooling2d_3 (MaxPooling2 (None, 30, 30, 128)

 flatten_1 (Flatten)          (None, 115200)